 We propose the following itinerary:

 From the main entrance, on the first floor (in the United States there is no ground floor), once past the hall, you enter the most praised part of the museum, the one that distinguishes it from others we have seen, the Hall of American Mammals.
-It is a spectacular room where there are dissected animals in glazed dioramas, decorated with such perfection, that most of them not only appear to be alive, but appear to be in their natural habitat.
+It is a spectacular room where there are dissected animals in glazed dioramas, decorated with such perfection, that most of them not only seem to be alive, but also to be in their natural habitat.